THE PLANNER

 Control feels like safety.
 And it is — until the need for control creates more stress than the chaos it is preventing.

-This is not neuroticism.
-It is intelligent system-building that has tipped into rigidity.
+What this is: intelligent system-building that has tipped into rigidity.

-How The PLANNER Shows Up
+How The Planner Shows Up

 In Daily Life